Senozoid/ZC1-handbook/Handbook.md

 [Within each type, additive modifiers are applied on top of multiplicative ones]

 Enchantments come from equipped items. \
-Effects come from blessings, curses, spells, potions and carried items. \
+Effects come from enemy attacks, spells, blessings, curses, potions, penalties (hunger, fatigue and bounty), toxins, diseases, bleeding, burning, suffocation and carried items. \
 Opposition modifiers are effectiveness buffs and debuffs against certain enemies or equipments. \
 Chaos is a somewhat random additive modifier.
 Chaos level is determined at the beginning of combat.
 There are 5 levels of Chaos: Low, Mild, Moderate, High, Extreme.
 These are the respective ranges of Chaos at each level: